 In 1993, Kirk earned his Bachelor of Arts in Music Performance (and minor in Political Science); and in 1996, he earned his Juris Doctorate, both at the University of Arkansas, Fayetteville.
 While in undergraduate school, Kirk worked in some of the local factories, including Superior Wheel, and EASCO Tool, and as a custom cabinet maker.
 During law school, Kirk worked at Ozark Legal Service, now Legal Aid of Arkansas, and clerked for a few local firms.

 A proud “Okie,” Kirk was born and mostly raised in Norman, Oklahoma, where he graduated High School in 1982.
 He has also lived in Oklahoma City, Tulsa, and San Francisco, before settling in Fayetteville in 1990.
 He enjoys spending time with his three children, playing music, hiking, and traveling.
-He continues to love soccer, coaching his son in the Fayetteville Parks and Recreation League the last three years.
-And loves to cheer for his daughters in dance and gymnastics.
+He continues to love soccer and cheering his kids on in swimming and basketball.

 Kirk is fluent in Spanish.